dylanized/asset-loader/README.md

     <link type="stylesheet/css" href="assets/custom.css" />

-Load Bundles
+Bundles
 ---

-Asset Buddy supports bundles, which are really just special aliases that can be mapped to whatever file(s) you want.
+Asset Loader supports bundles, which are really just special aliases that can be mapped to whatever file(s) you want.

 In development mode, load up the bundles with your uncompressed assets: